 Although the exams have changed and there have been no ACCA Strategic Business Leader sessions to assess, looking at the pass rates for the Professional level exams show how much students can struggle here:

-Applied Knowledge and Applied Skills papers (previously Fundamentals) have some pass rates at the 60%, 70% and even 80% mark.
+Applied Knowledge and Applied Skills papers (previously Fundamentals) have some pass rates at the, 60%, 70% and even the 80% mark.
 These later papers fall far short of that, often with more than half of students failing the paper.

 Luckily, you’re here – which means you want to learn how to pass ACCA Strategic Business Leader.
 And passing ACCA Strategic Business Leader certainly isn’t impossible.

 Lots of students believe the ACCA is ‘out to get them’ somehow, and looking for them to fail.
 That’s not the case, and if you put in the hard work, you’re committed to your study, and you use the endless resources the ACCA – and learnsignal – offer, you’ll be able to earn that pass.

 Read more: How difficult is the ACCA really?

 So don’t be disheartened.
 Keep reading, and you’ll find out everything you need to pass ACCA Strategic Business Leader and take one big step closer to being a fully-qualified accountant.